divijshrivastava/omnifood/README.md

 This is website for omnifood company.
-This is a commit from cloud.
+Ubuntu is a cool OS.